 1) Read and understand Megillat Esther (with or without English translation, depending on teacher’s decision)

 2) Conduct basic research

 The student will appreciate:

-1) That personality strengths can be used for either good or evil
+That personality strengths can be used for either good or evil.

 Resources & Equipment needed

-2) Supplementary biographical dictionaries or other sources of biographical information about characters in the Purim period (from either library or Internet)
+2) Supplementary biographical dictionaries or other sources of biographical information about characters in the Purim period from the library (for a digital version, see here).

 Divide your hour as follows: